Atarashiki-mura: History

 The income earned by activities in the village is pooled, and individual members receive only 'pocket money', but all other needs are met, including housing, food, medical care, and schooling.
 Members live in their own houses, in 'conventional' family units with private possessions, but most food is eaten in a communal dining area which also has a stage used for occasional plays and concerts.
 There are monthly meetings to decide any matters affecting the village, and in principle all decisions must be unanimous.

-Premature rumours of Atarashiki-mura's demise have existed for decades, but it is a fact that the population is ageing and there is a shortage of new entrants, while children born in the village tend to migrate outside, so its future is far from secure.
-Membership in 2007 was 21 people in 16 households, with approximately 200 external supporters; there were five members in three households at the Hyūga site.
-By 2016 membership had declined further to 11 residents, many of whom were in their seventies.
-The surviving members are no longer young/fit enough to continue the egg business, and partly to offset the punitive effects of new tax regulations, large parts of the village land have been covered in solar panels, although the income from this is only guaranteed until around 2020, when the community is likely to face a financial crisis.
+The business plan for FY2022 (1 Jan - 31 Dec) states that five people were to leave at the end of March, bringing the population down to three, and the January 2024 journal includes a feature on 'the late' Kojima Masaki, who was listed as a 'long-term resident' in an Asahi Shimbun article of February 2023, so it seems likely the population is now a mere two people.
+The business plan also comments that "the price of solar power, the mainstay of the profit-making business, has fallen to less than a quarter of its peak and the deficit will increase in the future ... the deficit has been managed mainly thanks to donations from the Atarashiki-mura Tomo-no-kai (Friends), but [this is not sustainable]".
+The budget for 2022 showed donations (12m yen) dwarfing income from agriculture (1.6m), solar power (1.9m) and rental income from 新村堂 (a bookshop in Kanda; 1.8m).
+The balance sheet at that time shows 114m yen of land assets, with 21m each for works of art and buildings, versus negligible liabilities.